markojevtic/restful-api/README.md

 and implemented in OfferServiceImpl, the repository is a spring JPA repository defined in OfferRepository.
 The offer module has a dependency on module Tender.
 We need cause we create offer only if tender is biddable.

+##### Accept an Offer API
+To provide API for accepting an offer by side of issuer, I exposed a sub-resource of offer "/offers/{offerId}/accepted" with verb POST.
+It is defined as a method in class OfferResource.
+The rest controller calls the service layer mehtod, which load target offer, validate does offer have status NEW, and then accept them, decline all other offers for the tender, and then call TenderService in order to close this tender for new bidding.